 You have the right to choose not to retain health coverage during FMLA leave.
 Upon return from FMLA leave, most employees must still be restored to their original or equivalent positions with equivalent pay, benefits, and other employment terms.
 Use of FMLA leave cannot result in the loss of any employment benefits that accrued prior to the start of your leave.
 In addition, your Employer cannot require you to meet any qualification requirements imposed by the plan, including new waiting periods or passing a medical exam to be reinstated.
 If you do not return from leave, the 30-day period to request special enrollment in another plan will not start before your FMLA leave ends.
 Therefore, if you apply for other health coverage, you should tell your plan administrator or health insurer about any prior FMLA leave.

 Coverage provided under FMLA is not COBRA coverage, and FMLA leave is not a qualifying event under COBRA.
-A COBRA qualifying event may occur, however, when an Employer's obligation to maintain health benefits under FMLA ceases, such as if you notify the Employer of your intent not to return to work.
+A COBRA qualifying event may occur, however, when an Employer's obligation to maintain health benefits under FMLA ceases, such as if you notify the Employer of your intent not to return to work or if you fail to return to work at the end of the FMLA leave.